csarnevesht/sync-with-playwright/docs/instructions.sync.md

  dropbox analyzer (see dropbox/cmd_analyze.py) salesforce account fuzzy search (see salesforce/cmd_fuzzy.py)

-for each dropbox account fol
+for each dropbox account folder:
-der:
     uses fuzzy search in salesforce,
       if it has an exact match:
         navigates to the salesforce account and gets the list of all the salesforce account files